hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

     - may not be able to stop working
     - may have to work longer
     - may get distracted by whats in home environment
+    - teleworkers liable for unknown risks
+    - difficult to monitor performance of workers
+    - increased security risk of data
+    - stealing of intellectual property owned by the company

 ## Digital Currencies